oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 values as query options.

 ::: example
-Example 143:
+Example 144:
 ```
 http://host/service/Movies?$filter=contains(@word,Title)&@word='Black'
 ```
 :::

 ::: example
-Example 144:
+Example 145:
 ```
 http://host/service/Movies?$filter=Title eq @title&@title='Wizard of Oz'
 ```
 :::

 ::: example
-Example 145: JSON array of strings as parameter alias value --- note that `[`, `]`, and `"` need to be percent-encoded in real URLs, the clear-text representation used here is just for readability
+Example 146: JSON array of strings as parameter alias value --- note that `[`, `]`, and `"` need to be percent-encoded in real URLs, the clear-text representation used here is just for readability
 ```